lyteword/chspurgeon-tod/volume-1/psalm-2.md

 ## Exposition

-### Verse 1-3
+### Verses 1-3

 > Why do the heathen rage, and the people imagine a vain thing?

 > The kings of the earth set themselves, and the rulers take counsel together, against the LORD, and against his anointed, *saying*,